zigzaga00/computing-zz00/y5/programming/autumn-two/README.md

 ---

-# fish eating game | using a variable inside a loop to govern the loops termination
+# fish frenzy | using a variable inside a loop to govern the loops termination

 🐱 in this project the children will create a game in which a cat has to eat fish 🐱